 Any entity in Iowa, who wants to send or receive money transmissions or transmitting money within the United States or to locations abroad, must obtain a money transmitter license.
 The name of the license is Iowa Money Transmission License (IOMTL).
-The regulatory body for issuing a license is a Division of Banking, State of Iowa.
+The regulatory body for issuing a license is the Division of Banking, State of Iowa.

 What are the requirements to apply for the Iowa Money Transmitter License?